huijing/huijing.github.io/_posts/2018-10-16-organising-talkcss-consistently-anyhowly.md

 But that doesn't mean it didn't take effort.
 To date, we have yet to cancel a meetup or miss a month.
 A large reason for this is because there are 2 of us, so whenever 1 of us can't make it, the other can pick up the slack.
 So am I slightly worried how we will continue the streak with Chris gone?
 Yes.
 But we'll see how things work out.

+<p class="note">If you're wondering about the word “anyhowly”, it is the adverb “anyhow” with an additional “ly” appended for emphasis.
+This is perfectly acceptable Singlish.</p>

 ## Before the doors open

 There are 2 critical components to a meetup: speakers and venue.